-Kevin Kelly is an senior associate in Mayer Brown’s New York Office and a member of the Litigation & Dispute Resolution practice.
+Kevin Kelly is a senior associate in Mayer Brown’s New York Office and a member of the Litigation & Dispute Resolution practice.
 Kevin focuses his practice on securities litigation and banking and financial services litigation.
 Kevin also advises clients in complex commercial litigation.

 Kevin represents corporations, directors, and officers in a variety of industries, including the real estate industry and the regulated cannabis industry, in actions alleging violations of the federal securities laws.
 Kevin also represents European and Middle-Eastern banks in cases brought pursuant to the US Anti-Terrorism Act and Japanese banks in internal investigations concerning fraudulent funds transfer requests from predatory phishing attacks.
 Additionally, Kevin represents securitization trustees in residential mortgage-backed securities matters, multinational corporations in complex commercial disputes, and Swiss banks in the design and implementation of electronic discovery programs.

 Kevin maintains an active pro bono practice where he regularly represents individuals in fair housing cases in state court and before the NYC Commission on Human Rights.
 Kevin received The Legal Aid Society’s Pro Bono Publico Award for outstanding service in both 2016 and 2017 in recognition of his work in this area.
-Kevin currently serves on the Board of Director’s for The Legal Aid Society’s New Leadership Program.
+Kevin currently serves on the Board of Directors for The Legal Aid Society’s New Leadership Program.

 - Obtained favorable settlement for Fortune 500 bank in its capacity as Trustee of various RMBS trusts alleged of breaching its contractual duties to investors following over five years of litigation.